-The Twin Cities Metropolitan Planning Organization's Transportation Improvement Program (TIP) for 2012 through 2015 responds to procedures required by the Safe, Accountable, Flexible and Efficient Transportation Equity Act- a Legacy for User (SAFETEA-LU).
+The Twin Cities Metropolitan Planning Organization's Transportation Improvement Program (TIP) for 2013 through 2016 responds to procedures required by the Safe, Accountable, Flexible and Efficient Transportation Equity Act- a Legacy for User (SAFETEA-LU) and the Moving Ahead for Progress in the 21st Century Act (MAP-21), which was passed during the public comment period of the draft of this TIP.
 The legislation requires that all federally funded transportation projects within the entire seven county area be included in the regional TIP.
 The TIP must be consistent with the projections of federal funds and local matching funds.
 All major transportation projects in the federally defined carbon-monoxide non-attainment area must be evaluated for their conformity with the Clean Air Act Amendments (CAAA) of 1990.
 This analysis must also include regionally significant non-federally funded projects.
-The 2012-2015 TIP is fiscally constrained, is in conformity with the CAAA of 1990 and had adequate opportunity for public involvement.
+The 2013-2016 TIP is fiscally constrained, is in conformity with the CAAA of 1990 and had adequate opportunity for public involvement.

-The Transportation Improvement Program (TIP) for 2012 through 2015 is a multi-modal program of highway, transit, bicycle, pedestrian and transportation enhancement projects proposed for federal funding for the Twin Cities Metropolitan Area.
+The Transportation Improvement Program (TIP) for 2013 through 2016 is a multi-modal program of highway, transit, bicycle, pedestrian and transportation enhancement projects proposed for federal funding for the Twin Cities Metropolitan Area.
 Federal regulations require that a TIP be developed at least every two years.
 The region has chosen to revise its TIP every year.
-Last year the region developed a TIP that covered four years, 2011-2014.
-In 2007/2008 the region used a separate process to solicit projects for 2011 to 2012 Surface Transportation Program Urban Guarantee funds (STP), Congestion Mitigation Air Quality Funds (CMAQ), Transportation Enhancement Funds (TEP) and Bridge Improvement/Replacement (BIR) Funds.
+Last year the region developed a TIP that covered four years, 2012-2015.
+In 2009/2010 the region used a separate process to solicit projects for 2013 to 2014 Surface Transportation Program Urban Guarantee funds (STP), Congestion Mitigation Air Quality Funds (CMAQ), Transportation Enhancement Funds (TEP) and Bridge Improvement/Replacement (BIR) Funds.
 Mn/DOT, working with the region, solicited for projects for Highway Safety Improvement Program and Railroad Highway Crossing Safety Improvement Program.
-In 2009/2010, the region used the same process to select projects to be programmed for 2013 and 2014.
-This TIP also includes a setaside of these funds in 2015 that have not been programmed because the Solicitation for 2015 and 2016 projects is in process in 2011.
-This is only an estimate based on previous allocations but is subject to a new federal transportation act that has not been developed at the time this program was developed.
+In 2011/2012, the region used the same process to select projects to be programmed for 2015 and 2016.
+Because of uncertainties in the amount and requirements for federal funding in those years, the Twin Cities region has not yet programmed projects from this most recent solicitation and instead includes expected funding levels for 2015 and 2016.
+This is only an estimate based on previous allocations but is subject to the requirements of MAP-21 which has only recently been passed.
+The TAB expects to amend this TIP to include these projects for 2015 and 2016 once it is approved by the USDOT.
 A cooperative process was followed to prioritize the remaining "federal highway funds" (Title I), and to a limited degree, state highway funds.
-MnDOT also identified projects for 2012 to 2015.
-This year the 2011 projects that have had contracts let, or in some manner have been authorized, were deleted.
+MnDOT also identified projects for 2013 to 2016.
+This year the 2012 projects that have had contracts let, or in some manner have been authorized, were deleted.

-The 2012-2015 TIP for the Twin Cities Metropolitan Area includes Title I type projects valued at approximately \$2,150 million for highway, transit, enhancement, bike and walk projects, of which approximately \$945 million is requested of the federal government including the Federal Target funds, High Priority Project funds, and Misc.
+The 2013-2016 TIP for the Twin Cities Metropolitan Area includes Title I type projects valued at approximately \$2,059 million for highway, transit, enhancement, bike and walk projects, of which approximately \$763 million is requested of the federal government including the Federal Target funds, High Priority Project funds, and Misc.
 Federal funds allocated to regional projects.

-The region has assumed it will receive approximately \$455 million in federal transit funds (Title III) over the 2012-2015 period, that together with approximately \$131 million in Regional Capital Bonds as a match will total \$586 million to be spent on Title III transit projects.
-The region will receive \$125 million in Title III, Sections 5307 and 5309 in 2012.
-Title I funds with local match approved for transit capital projects, new service operating costs, and transportation demand management projects over the four year period total to approximately \$157 million.
+The region has assumed it will receive approximately \$611 million in federal transit funds (Title III) over the 2013-2016 period, that together with approximately \$124 million in Regional Capital Bonds as a match will total \$736 million to be spent on Title III transit projects.
+The region will receive \$185 million in Title III, Sections 5307 and 5309 in 2013.
+Title I funds with local match approved for transit capital projects, new service operating costs, and transportation demand management projects over the four year period total to approximately \$94 million.